 The decision of the Dean of Students, his/her designee, or Appeals Committee, to grant an appeal, is final, except in those cases involving expulsion from the University.
 If an expelled student chooses not to request an appeal within the specified time period, the decision of the Dean of Students or designee is final.
 It is, therefore, imperative that the student abides by the stipulations of his/her sanction(s).
 In cases involving expulsion, the student, student group, or student organization may appeal the sanction to the Vice President for Student Affairs, in writing via email to studentaffairs@jsums.edu, with a copy to the Dean of Students (deanofstudents@jsums.edu) within 2 business days following the appeal decision letter date from the Dean of Students.
 Appeal requests of this nature must also be typewritten.
 Similarly, the Vice President for Student Affairs is not obligated to confer with the student, and may choose to review only the written information in making a decision.
 After the letter of appeal has been received, it will be determined whether there are grounds to grant an appeal.
-In turn, notification will be distributed to the student, student group, or student organization within seven (7) business days after receipt of the student, student group, or student organization is to be present.
+In turn, notification will be distributed to the student, student group, or student organization within seven (7) business days after receipt of the student, student group, or student organization is needed to consider the matter further, the notice shall include the time and place at which the student, student group, or student organization is to be present.
 An appeal to the Vice President for Student Affairs is the final step in an appeal for an expulsion.
 Once a decision is made, it is final.